Last updated: March 13, 2014

 When a consumer complaint or other inquiry is received, NAI staff first seeks to determine whether it concerns an NAI member, and whether it relates to compliance with the NAI Code.
 NAI staff resolves the vast majority of addressable consumers’ questions and concerns by responding directly to the consumers.
 If the complaint raises a technical problem or concern that NAI staff cannot remedy alone, NAI staff refers the matter to the affected member company.
 If NAI staff finds that the complaint alleges potential material non-compliance with the NAI Code, the matter may be referred to the NAI Board of Directors with a recommendation for sanctions, as discussed below.
 To read more about our consumer complaints procedures, click here.

 If an investigation results in a finding by NAI staff that a member company’s actions involved a potential material violation of the NAI Code, NAI staff may refer the matter to the NAI Board of Directors with a recommendation for sanctions.
 The member company is given the opportunity to address the Board and respond to a staff finding of non-compliance.
 If the NAI Board determines that the member has violated the NAI Code, the NAI may impose sanctions, including suspension or revocation of membership, and may refer the matter to the Federal Trade Commission.

 The NAI produces and publishes annual reports summarizing the results of its compliance reviews, its testing of members' technology to ensure that opt-out tools function properly, and of consumer complaints received.

 To learn more about the NAI's enforcement procedures, click here.
 Links to the NAI's published annual reports are provided above.

-*Please return to this page frequently to learn of updates to our Compliance program and to review the annual reports generated by the NAI.
+*Please return to this page frequently to learn of updates and additional guidance to our Code and Compliance program and to review the annual reports generated by the NAI.